 - 4 teaspoons sugar

-- Work the chile, if you're using it, into the jar with the garlic scapes.
-Tuck it in the center, or work it in along the side of the jar so you can see it (this is especially useful if you're making more than 1 pint and some have chile and some don't).
+Work the chili, if you're using it, into the jar with the garlic scapes.
+Tuck it in the center, or work it in along the side of the jar so you can see it.
+(This is especially useful if you're making more than 1 pint and some have chile and some don't.)

-- Pour the warm vinegar mixture over the garlic scapes in the jars to cover them (you may not use all of the vinegar mixture), but leaving about 1/2 inch of headspace at the top (between the top of the liquid and where the lid will be).
+Pour the warm vinegar mixture over the garlic scapes in the jars to cover them (you may not use all of the vinegar mixture), but leaving about 1/2 inch of headspace at the top (between the top of the liquid and where the lid will be).
 Screw the lid on the jar.
-Let it sit until cool, then store it in the refrigerator for at least 4 weeks, to let the flavors blend and the garlic scapes to "pickle," and up to 6 months.
+Let it sit until cool, then store it in the refrigerator for at least 4 weeks and up to 6 months to let the flavors blend and the garlic scapes to "pickle."
 The pickles will get more tender over time, but their flavor will stay garlicky strong.